A to Z of MS

 How is dimethyl fumarate taken?

-Dimethyl fumarate is taken as a tablet, twice daily.
+Dimethyl fumarate is taken as a capsule, twice daily.

 Side effects and contraindications